typemiguel/WalnutiQ/README.md

 Setup in Gradle
 ===============
-1. Install Gradle with these [instructions](https://db.tt/DMF3ww2D)
+1. Install Gradle with these [instructions for Windows/Mac/Linux](https://db.tt/DMF3ww2D)

 2. Fork this repo and clone it locally